-A policy and procedure was in place in relation to confidentiality which included the arrangements for respecting patients' privacy and dignity, and providing compassionate care and treatment.
+A policy and procedure was in place in relation to confidentiality which included the arrangements for respecting patient's privacy, dignity and providing compassionate care and treatment.

-All patients who submitted questionnaire responses indicated that they are treated with dignity and respect and are involved in decision making affecting their care, and indicated that they were very satisfied with this aspect of care.
+All of the patients who submitted questionnaire responses indicated that they are treated with dignity and respect and are involved in decision making affecting their care.
+Four patients indicated they were very satisfied with this aspect of care and three indicated they were satisfied.
 No comments were included in submitted questionnaire responses.

 All submitted staff questionnaire responses indicated that they felt that patients are treated with dignity and respect and are involved in decision making affecting their care.
-Nine staff indicated that they were very satisfied with this aspect of care and four indicated they were satisfied.
+All staff indicated they were very satisfied with this aspect of care.
 Staff spoken with during the inspection concurred with this.
-No comments were included in submitted questionnaire responses.
+Comments provided included the following: